Illustrative scenario

 School Overview

-Westbrook House is an independent secondary school in England with approximately 310 students across years 7 through 13.
+This scenario follows an illustrative UK independent school in England with approximately 310 students across years 7 through 13.
 The school takes both day pupils and boarders, which creates administrative complexity around attendance, communication, and pastoral care that a single intake type doesn't face.

 The academic programme covers GCSE and A-level, with a sixth form of around 85 students.
 Option blocks at GCSE and subject combinations at A-level mean timetabling is genuinely complex.
-The deputy head, James Prentice, had been managing the annual timetabling process manually for six years.
+The deputy head had been managing the annual timetabling process manually for six years.
 Before Skoolia, the school ran a legacy MIS that had been in place for nine years.

 The Problem